 For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a Fortitude saving throw at the end of the hour.
 The DC is 10 + 1 for each hour past 8 hours.
 On a failed saving throw, a character becomes exhausted 1.

 Mounts and Vehicles.
 For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
-If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.
+If fresh mounts are available every 15 kilometers, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

 Characters in wagons, carriages, or other land vehicles choose a pace as normal.
 Characters in a waterborne vessel are limited to the speed of the vessel, and they don’t suffer penalties for a fast pace or gain benefits from a slow pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.